meta-company/makex/documents/source/how-it-works.md

 makex run :task
 ```

-1. Find the specified makex file(s) based on the task specified.
+1. Find the specified makex file(s) based on the Task specified.
    - e.g. "$PWD/Makexfile:task"

 2. Parsing stage:
    - While there is a queue of makex files to parse:
      1. Repeat the per file parsing steps.
-     2. Add any dependent tasks/makex files to the parsing queue.
+     2. Add any dependent Tasks/makex files to the parsing queue.
    - Per file parsing steps:
      - Evaluate the file to produce/collect TaskObjects and information:
        1. Validate and transform the AST.